hotdaamn/asuswrt-merlin-wiki/Custom-DDNS.md

 ```

 ### [pdd.yandex.ru](https://domain.yandex.com)
-If you use domain.yandex.com for your domains, this script can update any A record on your account.
+If you use domain.yandex.com for your domains, this script can update any A/AAAA record on your account.
 Replace `router.yourdomain.com`, `token` and `id` with your own values.
 ```
 # Get token at https://pddimp.yandex.ru/token/index.xml?domain=yourdomain.com
 token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx